XuboGU/OpenNeoMC/README.md

 python pin_cell_test.py
 ```

-If you see the 'NEORL' logo and the log information of OpenMC, then congratulations!
+If you see the 'NEORL' logo and the log information of OpenMC, then congratulations, you have successfully run OpenNeoMC in docker way.

 The program runs around 3 minutes(may vary depending on your CPU), and the results are like: